CPaladiya/OpenCV_Practice/Readme.txt

 Ch7 : Shape detection, drawing contours, reducing noice based on area of object, bounding box and text on it

-Ch8/main.cpp : Marker drawing project
+Ch8/main.cpp : Marker drawing project : The Shooting Star